 Offer Supportive Resources

-Providing support resources can make a significant difference for employees dealing with long term absence.
+Providing support resources can make a significant difference for employees dealing with long term sickness.
 Consider offering access to Employee Assistance Programs (EAPs) or counselling services to help employees cope with personal challenges.
 Additionally, keep them informed about their health insurance coverage and any other benefits they may be entitled to during their time off.

-Implement Return-to-Work Programs
+Implement Return-to-Work meetings

 - A meeting to discuss the employee’s readiness to return and any necessary accommodations.